wintercms/docs/setup-configuration.md

 <a name="backend-only-mode"></a>
 ### Backend-only Mode

-Winter CMS can be configured to run with only the Backend module installed, therefore allowing Winter CMS to be used for self-contained applications.
+Winter CMS can be configured to run with only the backend module installed, therefore allowing Winter CMS to be used for self-contained applications.
 This may be useful for managing API data or administrating a headless CMS.

 You can disable the CMS module from running by making the following changes to your `config/cms.php` file in your Winter CMS installation.